jaylorch/verus/source/docs/guide/src/exec_closures.md

 # Closures

 In the previous chapter, we saw how to pass functions as values, which we did by referencing function items by name.
-However, it is more common in Rust to creating functions using _closures_.
+However, it is more common in Rust to create functions using _closures_.

 ## Preconditions and postconditions on a closure